 What if you could actually start enjoying the freedom that driving gives you again?
 Where would you go?
 What would you do?
 What might life be like?

-If you’re wondering, then come in and see me for that free initial consultation…
+If you’re wondering, then come in and see me for that complimentary consultation…

 If you have a phobia of spiders/insects/creepy crawlies, you can relax now because we can get rid of that with hypnosis.

 How am I so confident about this?
 Because I accidentally managed to get rid of my own fear of them while hypnotising others!

 Yep, along with dog phobia, I had a huge panic response to Daddy-long-legs, and a moderate fear of spiders.
 But I don’t have either of them at all now – all thanks to my spider hypnotherapy treatment.

 Like many fears, my spider fear began as a child.
 I was okay with them until I watched the film Arachnophobia when I was about 12, and then my problems started.
 I was convinced they would somehow land on me from above, get in my hair, and then up my nose etc…

 Now spider fear does seem to make some psychological sense in places where spiders are deadly.
 They move very fast and they can be poisonous.
 Which means you perhaps should be wary in places like Australia etc.